smartdevicelink/sdl_app_library_guides/docs/Getting Started/Example Apps/index.md

 !@

 @![android, javaSE, javaEE]
-In this guide we take you through the steps to get our sample project, Hello Sdl, running and connected to Sdl Core as well as showing up on HMI.
+In this guide we take you through the steps to get our sample project, Hello Sdl, running and connected to SDL Core as well as showing up on HMI.
 !@

 @![android]